wazam/fantasy-baseball-buzz/README.md

     cd ./fantasy-baseball-buzz
     ```

-4. Add your Airtable [`API key`](https://airtable.com/create/apikey) and `base ID` to the environment section of the `docker-compose.yml` file.
-5. If you want to change the default ports or environment values, then modify the `docker-compose.yml` file.
+4. If you want to change the default ports or environment values, then modify the `docker-compose.yml` file.
-6. Run the `docker-compose.yml` file to build and run the app.
+5. Run the `docker-compose.yml` file to build and run the app.

     ```sh
     docker-compose up -d
     ```

-7. Browse to <http://localhost:5000/> to start using Jamball.
+6. Browse to <http://localhost:5000/> to start using Jamball.

 ### docker-compose